 A Track is a named content stream published under a specific Track Namespace.
 Tracks are referenced on the wire by a numeric Track Alias, which is assigned when a subscription is established.
 Publishers may provide multiple tracks for identical content, offering alternatives such as varying quality levels.

 A Track is a collection of Groups that are temporal sequences of Objects.
 Groups are typically aligned with a codec’s synchronization point, e.g., a MOQT Group can be a Group of Pictures (GOP) defined in the H.264/AVC and H.265/HEVC video specifications.
-So, Group boundaries act as random access points such that subscribers can join and begin decoding without requiring information from earlier Groups.
+So, Group boundaries act as random access points in the stream of Objects such that subscribers can join and begin decoding without requiring information from earlier Groups.

 4.2.1.2.3 Publish/Subscribe workflow